I Know a Ghost: Music and lyrics

 According to Timothy Monger of AllMusic, the sound of the album as ranges from "porch-stomping folk and country to electronica, hip hop, and more straightforward worship pop."
 Jonathan Andre of 365 Days of Inspiring Media referred to the album as "worship/country/bluegrass project."
 John Barber of CCM Magazine called the album a "South-ern rock record."
 Michael Weaver of Jesus Freak Hideout observed that while "I Know a Ghost has some of that same swamp rock sound," it's "overwhelming musical theme here is hip-hop."
 Timothy Yap of JubileeCast said of the album: "This record is a melting pot of an array of diverse sounds from nu-folk, rock, African native chants, country, EDM, bluegrass and pop," describing the sounds as a mixture of Rend Collective, Stryper, and Chris Tomlin.
-Kelly Meade of Today's Christian Entertainemt noted the "diverse blend of genres ranging from gospel, to rock, to country to rap and everything in between."
+Kelly Meade of Today's Christian Entertainment noted the "diverse blend of genres ranging from gospel, to rock, to country to rap and everything in between."